samh4cks/samh4cks.github.io/_posts/2025-03-12-hackthebox-dog.md

 ## TL;DR

-Here's the TL;DR for your `Dog` writeup in the requested format:

----

 This writeup covers the [__Dog__](https://app.hackthebox.com/machines/Dog){:target="_blank"} machine, an easy-rated Linux box.
 Initial enumeration revealed open ports 22 (SSH) and 80 (Apache) hosting a Backdrop CMS website.
 Adding `dog.htb` to `/etc/hosts` enabled proper domain resolution.
 A `.git` directory was exposed on the web server, allowing me to dump and analyze the source code using `gitdumper`.
 Reviewing the extracted files, I found database credentials in `settings.php`, but they didn’t work for the login page.
 Further enumeration of `.git` revealed additional user emails, leading to successful login with `Tiffany`’s credentials.
 Backdrop CMS v1.27.1 was outdated and vulnerable to an authenticated RCE exploit, which I leveraged to gain a reverse shell as `www-data`.
 Enumerating the system, I found credentials for `johncusack`, allowing me to escalate to a user shell.
 Checking `sudo -l` revealed that `bee`, a Backdrop CLI utility, could be executed as root.
 Using its `eval` function, I executed arbitrary PHP commands to escalate privileges and gain a root shell, capturing the final flag.

 ## Scanning Network